joker594302831/ZwSwapCert/README.md

 # ZwSwapCert

 swap driver on disk and memory with a Microsoft driver.
+You must make your .text section RWX (E0000020).